Introduction

 - Take responsibility - your career is in your hands, not your firm's or ICAI's.

-The CA salary in India in 2025 is solid.
+The CA salary in India in 2026 is solid.
 Not crazy, but solid.
-And if you keep showing up with curiosity,
+And if you keep showing up with

-clarity, and the willingness to learn, you'll likely end up making way more than you ever imagined-on
+curiosity, clarity, and the willingness to learn, you'll likely end up making way more than you ever

 FAQs